magepeopleteam/mage-eventpress/readme.txt

 We have full confidence in our plugin and its ability to work well with any theme.
 If you have any questions or encounter any problems, please email us at support@mage-people.com and our support team will get back to you as soon as possible.
 Thank you for choosing our plugin!

-### How to Install & Create Event 10 minutes using Event Manager and Tickets Selling Plugin for WooCommerce Plugin
+### How to Install and create Event 10 minutes using Event Manager and Tickets Selling Plugin for WooCommerce Plugin
 https://www.youtube.com/watch?v=zP2ADxzUrYw

 ### Event Manager and Tickets Selling Plugin for WooCommerce Pro Addons Setup And Full Functionality Explained